Pathways to Earn a Professional Credential in Medical Laboratory Sciences

 Criteria for Admission

-- Prerequisite GPA – GPA of specific program requirements (Academic Requirements)
+- Prerequisite GPA – GPA of specific program requirements as above (Academic Requirements)

-- Overall Science and Math GPA – all physical science and math courses completed at the college level (Academic Requirements)
+- Overall Science and Math GPA – all physical science and math courses completed at the college level as above (Academic Requirements)

 - Number of repeated courses